zenmate/pingster-server/README.md

 ## User Interface

-There is also [pingster-ui](https://github.com/zenmate/pingster-ui) - single-page app writen in React.js that uses [pingser-server](#endpoints) to display test results in a beautiful UI.
+[Pingster UI](https://github.com/zenmate/pingster-ui) is a single-page app writen in React.js that uses [pingser-server](#endpoints) to display test results.

 ---